petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/message-boards/user-guide/creating-message-boards-categories.md

     ![Select a display style.](./creating-message-boards-categories/images/04.png)

 1. In the _Mailing List_ section, leave the _Active_ toggle to _NO_ to disable a mailing list for the category.
 If switched to _YES_, fill in the mail server settings.
 For more information, see the [Setting up Mail](../../../installation-and-upgrades/setting-up-liferay/configuring-mail.md) article.
 1. Leave the _Allow Anonymous Emails_ toggle to _NO_ to prevent anonymous users from posting to the category.
-Otherwise, if you do want to let anonymous users send emails to post to the message board category, switch the _Allow Anonymous Emails_ toggle to _YES_.
+Otherwise, if you want to allow anonymous users to send emails and post to the category, toggle the switch to _YES_.

     ![Configure the message board category.](./creating-message-boards-categories/images/02.png)